 1. The standard has been revised to include bean bags with multiple slide fasteners.

 The earlier standard mandated that all bean bags be equipped with a child-resistant slide fastener for the opening through which they can be refilled with beads.
-The revised standard includes the following additional provision, “Where a bean bag or bean bag cover has more than one slide fastener, each slide fastener shall be child-resistant.”
+The revised standard includes the following additional provision, “Where a bean bag or bean bag cover has more than one slide fastener, each sliding fastener shall be child-resistant.”

 2. The new standard prohibits manufacturers, distributors, and retailers from supplying consumers with tags, handles and other objects that could help open the child-resistant slide fasteners.